Accelo/docs/source/includes/endpoints/_segmentations.md

 using the [`_fields`](#configuring-the-response-fields) parameter.

 #### Handling the Response
-The response will be the single, created [segmentation](#the-segmentation-object) with its default fields and any additional fields requested through `_fields`.
+The response will be a single [segmentation](#the-segmentation-object) with its default fields and any additional fields requested through `_fields`.